gSchool/DNA-release-3/01-welcome/99-pre-assessment.checkpoint.md

 ##### !question

-Any of the pathways under the Adaptive Acquisition Framework can be used to support software-intensive programs?
+Any of the pathways under the Adaptive Acquisition Framework can be used to support software-intensive programs.

 ##### !end-question